-Have you been looking at investing in real estate but don't know where to start?
-There are many alternative investment and real estate platforms, two of which are Yieldstreet and Fundrise.
-However, they both have their pros and cons, so it can be hard to choose one.
+Are you interested in investing in real estate but don't know where to start?
+There's a growing list of real estate investment platforms, and two of the most well-known are Yieldstreet and Fundrise.

 ---|---|---|